resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 # Lesson I: An introduction to the dashboard (45 min)

-"Roll up to the NeCTAR mystery tour!"
+"Roll up to the Research Cloud mystery tour!"

 I’m your tour guide ...